BongoFrog/HTB/stack_buffer_overflow_x86Linux/README.md

 After finding all bad characters that can infect the shellcode , just generate the payload with msf-tools, recalculate the buffer

 # Identification of the Return Address
 Now with `EIP`, we have to change the 0x66666666 into the address inside NOPS area, so that each cycle, its goes up (since the EIP autopilot increase value) until meet our shellcode.
 Without `DEP`, we `EIP` will execute the shellcode we inject.
+Just reminder, use little endian, so the address in gdb have to be modified a lil bit.